NukeJS/portfolio/content/blog/install-tailwind-css-in-solid-js.md

 npx degit solidjs/templates/ts my-cool-app
 ```

-Next, navigate into the project directory and install the dependencies.
+Next, navigate into your project directory and install the dependencies.

 ```bash
 cd my-cool-app